raspberrypilearning/comic-character/en/step_3.md

 --- /code ---

-**Test:** Click the **Run** button
+**Test:** Click the **Run** button to see your changes.
-You might expect to see a summary section shown when the user clicks the "Create" button.

---- /task ---

-However, the `display` property for the `#summary-section` selector has been set to `none;`.
++ You might expect to see the summary section.
+However, the `display` property for the `#summary-section` selector has been set to `none`, so it is hidden.
+Next, you will add a button that can run JavaScript code to show it.

-This means you will not see any changes immediately.

-You will learn more about using JavaScript to change CSS styles in the next step.

 --- collapse ---